OpenZeppelin/openzeppelin-upgrades/CONTRIBUTING.md

 ## Creating Pull Requests (PRs)

-As a contributor, you are expected to fork this repository, work on your own fork and then submit pull requests.
+As a contributor, we ask that you fork this repository, work on your own fork and then submit pull requests.
 The pull requests will be reviewed and eventually merged into the main repo.
 See ["Fork-a-Repo"](https://help.github.com/articles/fork-a-repo/) for how this works.